Updated: Jun 2

 Participant Matias was a two-year-old boy who was blind with no light perception.
 He was typically developing and able to walk, however prior to obtaining the PBC he walked only when he was in contact with objects or people, including pushing a chair or pushing a toy.
 His language skills were also delayed.
 He repeated words and sentences out of context and he did not engage in conversation or seek out others for social interaction.

-Method Sixteen videos of Matias before obtaining a pediatric belt cane (PBC) and nine videos of him after obtaining a PBC were analyzed.
+Method The research employed a single-subject repeated measures design.
+Sixteen videos of Matias before obtaining a pediatric belt cane (PBC) and nine videos of him after obtaining a PBC were analyzed.
 The videos selected were those of him playing alone inside and outside his home.
 Ten videos documented Matias' typical play activities without a mobility tool (six inside and four outside).
 Six videos observed him when used a push toy during play time.
 Nine videos were taken when wearing his PBC during play activities (three inside and six outside).

 Measurement Visible steps caught on camera were counted.
 Steps were defined as purposefully moving his foot forward or backwards, walking up or down stairs, anytime the foot moved to change his location.
 Steps not counted were those considered stamping in place or to adjust his balance.
 Steps per second was obtained by dividing the number of total steps taken during the video by the number of seconds of the video.